Center Papers

 The Velocity Gap

 AI is being adopted faster than most organizations can govern it.
-The distance between the two speeds is where fiduciary risk, regulatory exposure, and missed opportunity all live.
+The distance between the two speeds is where fiduciary risk lives.

 One oversight signal.
 One governance insight.
 One action item.